 |EDUC 8173||Structural Equation Modeling|

 |Human development emphasis|

 |HDEV 8100||Issues and Special Topics in Human Development (taken for 3 credits)|

 |HDEV 8241||Emotional and Cognitive Development|

 |9 credits in courses selected in consultation with the advisor.|

 |CNSL 8998||Predissertation Seminar|

-*Prerequisite statistics courses must be taken during the master's degree or must be completed prior to taking the following required advanced courses.
-For students who have not had an introductory statistics course, have not had one in a long time, or do not feel confident in their understanding and application of basic statistical techniques (i.e. through one way analysis of variance), EDUC 6116, Introduction to Educational Statistics, should be completed prior to enrolling in EDUC 8120, Group Comparison Designs and Analyses.
+*Prerequisite statistics courses must have been taken during the student's master's degree program or must be completed prior to taking required advanced courses.
+For students who have not had an introductory statistics course, have not had such a course in recent years, or do not feel confident in their understanding and application of basic statistical techniques (i.e. through one-way analysis of variance), EDUC 6116 Introduction to Educational Statistics should be completed prior to enrolling in EDUC 8120 Group Comparison Designs and Analyses.